John Martin Trail

 Philip Larkin

-The poet Philip Larkin spent many holidays in Haydon Bridge in the flat owned by his girl friend Monica Jones.
-According to Andrew Motion’s biography they ‘lazed, drank, read, pottered around the village and amused themselves with private games.
-The place always cheered them both up’. ’As always, the place worked its spell’, wrote Larkin.
+The poet Philip Larkin spent many holidays in Haydon Bridge in the flat, 1A Ratcliffe Road, owned by a girl friend Monica Jones.
+According to Andrew Motion’s biography, they ‘lazed, drank, read, pottered around the village and amused themselves with private games.
+The place always cheered them both up’.

 Bardon Mill Pottery

 The Errington Reay and Co.
 Pottery was established in 1878.
-Today the
+Today the pottery produces a range of ornamental pots in salted glazed stoneware.

 Opening Hours: Mon - Fri 9.00 - 17.00, Sat & Sun 10.00 - 16.00.